mattjw/sparkql/README.md

 type-oriented.
 The `e` attribute corresponds to the array's element field.
-Although this looks strange at first, it has the advantage of being inspectable by IDEs and other tools, allowing goodness such as IDE auto-completion and IDE-assisted refactoring.
+Although this looks strange at first, it has the advantage of being inspectable by IDEs and other tools, allowing goodness such as IDE auto-completion, automated refactoring, and identifying errors before runtime.

 `path_col` is the counterpart to `path_str` and returns a Spark `Column` object for the path, allowing it to be used in all places where Spark